AdaCore/Ada_Drivers_Library/ARM/STM32/driver_demos/demo_serial_ports/README.md

+This project defines two demonstrations, each sending and receiving "messages" via a "serial port" on the target board.
+Messages contain character strings of varying lengths, up to a maximum physical length set by each message object.
+In addition, messages may have a "terminator" character specified, acting as an EOM marker.
+If the terminator character for a given message is received, no further incoming characters are put into the message.
+The terminator is not included in such messages.
+The default terminator character is the Nul character.

+Characters are sent and received over a serial line presumably connected to a host computer (see below for connection hardware).

+One demo uses interrupts and is non-blocking, meaning that callers to Put and Get will return to the caller (potentially) before the message is sent or received completely.
+The other demo uses polling and is blocking, meaning that calls to the two routines do no return to callers until the message is sent or received completely.

 You need a way to connect the GPIO pins on the target board to a serial port on your host computer.